address-book/junit_tests/README.md

     * Select **Run 'SeleniumExamples'**.
         > You should see the code begin to build, and then a console window will open.
 You should see that the driver opens and closes a browser, confirming that the Selenium environment is running on your local machine.

+5. Ensure Git is properly configured
+    * Click the terminal tab on the bottom left of IntelliJ
+    * Type the following commands into the terminal, replacing the example information with your own
+        ```
+        $ git config --global user.name "John Doe"
+        $ git config --global user.email johndoe@example.com
+        ```